 If your business entity is earning personal services income you must determine whether you satisfy these tests.
-If you are in doubt please contact us as soon as possible and certainly before you complete your June 2021 Business Activity Statement.
+If you are in doubt please contact us as soon as possible and certainly before you complete your June 2022 Business Activity Statement.

-Individuals in professional practice should also consider the notes in Point (22) above.
+Individuals in professional practice should also consider the notes in Point (24) above.

-(25) DISCRETIONARY TRUSTS
+(27) DISCRETIONARY TRUSTS

 One of the benefits of discretionary trusts is the ability to stream different types of income to different beneficiaries, and in particular franked dividends and capital gains.
 This streaming of income provides significant flexibility and tax benefits between the beneficiaries (usually family members).
+The ATO have now issued further draft guidance to trustees in this area that should be considered when allocating the net income of the trust.
+Refer to (2) above.

 As in prior years and in accordance with the applicable Trust Deed, the trustee of a discretionary trust must resolve to distribute the income of the trust by the earlier of the date specified in the Trust Deed (if any) or 30 June each year.
 Historically, this was undertaken by the Trustees simply holding a meeting (often around the kitchen table) in the final week of June each year to resolve the distribution split between the beneficiaries.

 The resolution was then evidenced in a Trustee minute of the meeting which was prepared and signed at the same time as the tax return was drafted.
 In the view of the ATO this long standing practice is no longer adequate evidence of compliant resolutions.